 Members seeking relief must also cooperate with NYS tax authorities by identifying individuals involved in the day-to-day business affairs, to the extent reasonably possible.
 Of course, NYS understands passive investors may not have access to this information.

-The responsible person assessment determination is based on the particular facts and circumstances.
-We represent taxpayers facing such assessments and as appropriate will challenge the State’s assertion that a taxpayer was responsible.
-Do not hesitate to contact us if you are facing a responsible person assessment.
+We represent taxpayers facing responsible person assessments and as appropriate will challenge the State’s assertion that a taxpayer was responsible.
+Do not hesitate to contact us if you are facing responsible person assessments.